AlgoMessiahs/Hacktoberfest/README.md

 3. Come back to this Hacktoberfest Repo.
 4. Click on Fork Repo.
 5. Add Different Types Of Algo (For Eg: BruteForce , Greedy etc) with your favourite language and start Pull Request!
 Have a great time doing it.
+6. In hacktoberfest contest you can get a free T-shirt and many more .
+#### happy hacking , keep it up .